Are you looking for more out of life? Better finances, improved health, or maybe a kick-ass career (or all three!)? If so, you are in the right place.

-- I am not a fan of odd numbers (except—strangely enough—for 13 which is my birth-date).
-When I go to close out of my email, I will do my best to have an even number of emails in my inbox and sent box.
-It is a quirk that tends to help me keep these folders cleaned up so I have embraced it, even though it is undeniably kooky.
+- I dislike odd numbers (except—strangely enough—for 13 which is my birth-date).
+When I go to close out of my inbox, I always try to have an even number of emails.
+It is a quirk that help me keep this folder cleaned up so I have embraced it, even though it is undeniably kooky.

 Let's be email friends!

 Subscribe and get weekly emails with insights into how to make your good life better too!